asingh12541/moments/README.md

-# moments
-Moments App - Android and IOS - Ionic
+# Moments App - android and IOS